Tolperisone: Contraindications and cautions

 Manufacturers report that tolperisone should not be used in patients with myasthenia gravis.
 Only limited data are available regarding the safety in children, youths, during pregnancy and breastfeeding.
 It is not known whether tolperisone is excreted into mother's milk.

-In 2012, following concerns on the safety and efficacy, an "article 31 referral" was triggered at the European Medicines Agency.
-The European Medicines Agency has recommended restricting the use of tolperisone.
-After review and a subsequent re-examination in 2012, the Agency concluded the safety and adverse reaction risks of this drug outweigh the benefits, and that there is weak support for its efficacy, in all but one indication (muscle stiffness or spasticity after stroke), and specifically, due to the prevalence of hypersensitivity symptoms such as flushing, rash, severe skin itchiness (with raised lumps), wheezing, difficulty breathing, and swallowing, fast heartbeat and fast decrease in blood pressure (basically anaphylaxis), their recommendations included ceasing advertising in Europe and ceasing injections, updating patient information leaflets, changing to another medicine for existing users, and for prescribers to only use it stroke patients when administered by mouth, not injection.
+In 2012, following concerns about safety and efficacy, an "article 31 referral" was triggered at the European Medicines Agency (EMA).
+After the review and a subsequent re-examination, the Agency concluded that the benefits of tolperisone-containing medicines given orally continue to outweigh their risks.
+However, there is weak support for tolperisone's efficacy, specifically due to the prevalence of hypersensitivity symptoms such as flushing, rash, severe skin itchiness (with raised lumps), wheezing, difficulty breathing and swallowing, fast heartbeat, and fast decrease in blood pressure (basically anaphylaxis).
+The EMA recommends that tolperisone use be restricted to the treatment of adults with post-stroke spasticity (stiffness).
+The EMA also advises cessation of advertising, only using tolperisone orally, updating patient information leaflets, and changing to another medicine for existing users.